paul-krug/VocalTractLab-Python/README.md

 ### Warning
 This software is currently in alpha stage.
 You may encounter bugs and future updates may not be backwards-compatible.

-# What is this?
-A python module that implements the articulatory synthesizer VocalTractLab.

 # Installation

     pip install vocaltractlab

+# Description
+A python module that implements the articulatory synthesizer VocalTractLab.